taocpp/json/README.md

 [![Coverage](https://img.shields.io/coveralls/taocpp/json.svg)](https://coveralls.io/github/taocpp/json)
 [![Issues](https://img.shields.io/github/issues/taocpp/json.svg)](https://github.com/taocpp/json/issues)

-The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON value object, conversions from and to JSON string representation as well as support for JSON Pointer and JSON Patch.
-It is designed for correctness and simplicity, and strives for speed through minimalism (rather than complicated optimisations).
+The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON value object, conversions from and to JSON string representation, and supports JSON Pointer and JSON Patch.
+It is designed for correctness and simplicity, is based on C++ standard containers, and strives for speed through minimalism (rather than complicated optimisations).

 ## Features